Identifying Young diagrams among residue multisets: Introduction

-if the partition $\lambda$ is an $e$-core (in level $1$ we may omit to write the multicharge, assuming, without loss of generality, that $\charge = \chargez$).
+(in level $1$ we may omit to write the multicharge, assuming, without loss of generality, that $\charge = \chargez$).
 Moreover, while the fact that the $e$-weight of a partition is non-negative follows from the definition, this is a non-trivial statement for the $\mcharge$-weight in higher levels (see~\cite{fayers:weights}).

 In level one, a partition is an $e$-core if and only if its $e$-weight is zero.
 In higher levels, we still have an implication: if an $r$-partition has $\mcharge$-weight at most $r-1$ then it is an $e$-multicore.
 However, we can find $e$-multicores of arbitrary large $\mcharge$-weight.
 Moreover, we can have two $r$-partitions $\blam$ and $\bmu$ lying in the same block, thus having the same $\mcharge$-weight, but with $\blam$ (respectively $\bmu$) being (resp. not being) an $e$-multicore.
 In order to obtain a more satisfying notion of core of a multipartition, Fayers~\cite{fayers:core} introduced the notion of \emph{core block} and \emph{reduced $e$-multicore} (the latter expression is due to~\cite{lyle-mathas:blocks}): an $e$-multicore $\blam$ is \emph{$\mcharge$-reduced} if any multipartition $\bmu$ such that $\alpha^\mcharge(\bmu) = \alpha^\mcharge(\blam)$ is an $e$-multicore, in which case the block associated with $\blam$ is a \emph{core block}.
 If $r = 1$ then every $e$-core is $\charge$-reduced and every block is a core block.
 Now if $r > 1$, to any multipartition we can still associate a unique core block, however there is no canonical choice for a reduced $e$-multicore inside this core block.
 Note that Jacon--Lecouvey~\cite{jacon-lecouvey} managed to define what they have called the \emph{$(e, \mcharge)$-core} of a multipartition (they also use the notion of \emph{reduced $(e, \mcharge)$-core}, which is different from the notion of reduced $e$-multicore that we use here).
 The $(e,\mcharge)$-core of an $r$-partition is again an $r$-partition, and the situation is then entirely similar to the level one case, namely, for the combinatorics of blocks.
 However, the $(e, \mcharge)$-core of a multipartition is associated with a possibly different multicharge, which depends on the multipartition.